Metalnem/mijailovic.net/_drafts/sqlite.md

 >SQLite databases are designed to be shared by two or more processes, so no it does not use O_EXCL.

 This is a sane default choice, but it still doesn't say why the flag is explicitly forbidden.

-We have concluded that the *SQLITE_OPEN_EXCLUSIVE* flag is definitely not allowed, but we still don't know what does it mean that it's VFS only, so let's learn more about that.
+Now that we have concluded that the *SQLITE_OPEN_EXCLUSIVE* flag is definitely not allowed, let's find out what does it mean that it's VFS only.

 Function **openDatabase** doesn't open the database file directly—it actually opens the file using the function provided by the VFS implementation for the current operating system.
-Files on the Unix operating systems are opened using the **unixOpen** function:
+Files on the Unix-like operating systems are opened using the **unixOpen** function:

 ```c
 static int unixOpen(